edward-bian/NIST-azAZ-Task/README.md

 Output file:

-There is a full Moon
+tHERE IS A FULL MOON

-Output file name: moonprocessed2.tex
+Output file name: moon_processed.tex